-The mission of Eastern Coyote/Coywolf Research is to promote the appreciation and acceptance of this creature throughout its range in Northeastern North America through sound science and public education.
+The mission of Eastern Coyote/Coywolf Research is to promote the appreciation and acceptance and provide better protection of this creature throughout its range in Northeastern North America through sound science and public education.

 Please note that I am very busy between working and conducting research related to this webpage.
 Thus, I simply do not have the capacity to help students with reports (although this is a very important topic) or to answer your every question about coyotes/coywolves.
 The reason why I have written Suburban Howls and made this web page available is for you to obtain accurate information on my favorite animal to use accordingly.
 E-mail for contacting Jon: email@example.com

-Jonathan Way has a B.S.
+Jonathan (Jon) Way has a B.S.
 (UMass Amherst), M.S.
 (UConn Storrs), and doctorate (Boston College) related to the study of eastern coyotes/coywolves.
-He is the author of 2 books: Suburban Howls, an account of his experiences studying eastern coyotes in Massachusetts, and My Yellowstone Experience.
-Jon is seeking an institution that will support him and his goals for long-term ecological research.
-He runs an organization Eastern Coyote Research, works seasonally for Cape Cod National Seashore, is a part time post-doctoral researcher with the Yellowstone Ecological Research Center, frequently travels to the Yellowstone area, and is seeking a publisher for a 3rd book project of his: “Coywolf”.
+He is the author of 2 books: Suburban Howls, an account of his experiences studying eastern coyotes in Massachusetts, and My Yellowstone Experience, which details – in full color – the spectacular wildlife, scenery, and hydrothermal features that can be found in the world’s first national park.
+Jon founded and runs his organization, Eastern Coyote/Coywolf Research, where he is continuing his goal of long-term ecological and behavioral research on coywolves.
+He also supplements his research with regular trips to Yellowstone National Park.
+He is seeking a publisher for a 3rd book project of his: “Coywolf“.